On a generalization of affinoid varieties: Spectra of locally convex algebras

 \begin{defn} Let $\cdots \to A_i \to A_{i + 1} \to \cdots$ be an inductive system of Fr\'echet algebras.
 We say that

-calculated in the category of multiplicatively convex topological algebras is an \emph{LF-algebra} if the limit is cofiltrant.
-We say that $A$ is a \emph{strict LF-algebra} if the morphisms are also strict.
-We use the terms LB if the Fr\'echet spaces are Banach. \end{defn}
+is an \emph{LF-algebra} (where calculated in the category of topological algebras) if the colimit is filtrant.
+We say that $A$ is a \emph{strict LF-algebra} if the system morphisms are strict.
+We use the term LB if the Fr\'echet spaces $A_i$ are Banach. \end{defn}